Christmas, or any other celebration at this time of year – how to cope when you’re grieving.

-In the run-up to Christmas this may take the form of not shopping at all other than online; of going to different shops than usual; of not sending Christmas cards in the usual way (or not at all – I sent none that first Christmas.
+In the run-up to Christmas this may take the form of not shopping at all other than online; of going to different shops than usual; of not sending Christmas cards in the usual way (or not at all – I sent none that first Christmas, I simply could not bear signing just my name.
 I’m not sure if anyone even noticed, but anyway I didn’t care).

 If you decide you do want to shop in the actual shops, employ tip no 2 and do it differently from before.

 On the day itself, be as kind to yourself as you can be.
 That means taking time out to just nourish you – that could be in the form of a nap on your bed in the middle of the day; saying no to the traditional walk if you really feel like you’d rather be alone; writing a letter in your journal to your loved one; reaching out to a friend; having a special phone call; being with any children more than with adults.

 Communicate what you are going to do in a clear, firm and loving way.
 Be willing to take care of yourself even if others don’t like it.
 If you don’t give to yourself first, you will not be able to give freely to others.

 This is where ‘putting a brave face on it’ and ‘pretending’ have to go out the window.
 Of course you don’t want to be a dampener on the day for others.
 That’s natural.
 But you don’t do that by pretending that you are okay and don’t need anything from anyone else.

 Bearing in mind that the only thing you probably want is your loved one back in the room with you, there are still things that others can give to you that will help you be present and more fully able to enjoy the day.